pedrocostadev/best-bets/README.md

 # BestBets App

-BestBets App uses NextJS to give you an ultra fast PWA.
+BestBets uses NextJS to give you an ultra fast app!
+It was developed using a mobile-first approach!

 It uses data from [RapidApi](https://rapidapi.com/).